On the curvature of Einstein-Hermitian surfaces: Introduction

 \section{Introduction}

 Let $(M,J)$ be a complex manifold.
-A Riemannian metric $g$ on $M$ is called a {\em Hermitian metric} if the complex structure $J:TM\rightarrow TM$ is an orthogonal transformation at every point on $M$ with respect to the metric $g$, that is, $g(X,Y)=g(JX,JY)$ for tangent vectors $X,Y\in T_p M$ for all $p\in M$.
+A Riemannian metric $g$ on $M$ is called {\em Hermitian} if the complex structure $J:TM\rightarrow TM$ is an orthogonal transformation at every point on $M$ with respect to the metric $g$, that is, $g(X,Y)=g(JX,JY)$ for tangent vectors $X,Y\in T_p M$ for all $p\in M$.
 In this case, the triple $(M,g,J)$ is called a {\em Hermitian manifold}.
-For Hermitian metrics we have further notions of curvature related to complex structure: The {\em holomorphic sectional curvature} in the direction of a unit tangent vector $U$ is defined by
+For Hermitian metrics we have further notions of curvature related to complex structure: The {\em holomorphic bisectional curvature} in the direction of a pair of unit tangent vectors $X,Y\in T_pM$ is defined as

-i.e. this is the {\em sectional curvature} of the complex line (i.e. the $J$-invariant real plane) spanned by the real basis $\{U,JU\}$.
-One can also think of this as the restriction of the sectional curvature function on the Grassmannian of real 2-planes $G_2(T_p M)$ to the Grassmannian of complex lines $G_1^{\mbb C} (T_p M)$, i.e. the $\mbb{CP}_{n-1}$-many complex lines at a point:

-As an example, the complex projective spaces $\mbb{CP}_n$ with Fubini-Study metric are of constant positive holomorphic curvature $4$.
-In general, the sectional curvatures lie in the interval $[1,4]$ and a plane maximizes the sectional curvature iff it is a complex line.

-Another related notion of curvature is the \emph{(holomorphic) bisectional curvature}.
-For given unit vectors $X,Y\in T_p M$, the holomorphic bisectional curvature associated to the pair $(X,Y)$ is defined as